usdoj-crt/beta-ada/_pages/law-and-regs/regulations/title-iii-regulations.md

 (2) The requirements of subparts B and C of this part obligate a public accommodation only with respect to the operations of a place of public accommodation.
 (3) The requirements of subpart D of this part obligate a public accommodation only with respect to

-(i) A facility used as, or designed or constructed for use as, a place of public accommodation; or (ii) A facility used as, or designed and constructed for use as, a commercial facility.
+(i) A facility used as, or designed or constructed for use as, a place of public accommodation; or<br>
+(ii) A facility used as, or designed and constructed for use as, a commercial facility.

 (c) Commercial facilities.
 The requirements of this part applicable to commercial facilities are set forth in subpart D of this part.